Bryan Reynolds Player Props: Pirates vs. Red Sox

-The Pittsburgh Pirates and Bryan Reynolds, who went 3-for-5 with two home runs and two RBI last time out, take on Nick Pivetta and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+The Pittsburgh Pirates and Bryan Reynolds, who went 3-for-4 with a double, a home run and two RBI last time out, battle Corey Kluber and the Boston Red Sox at Fenway Park, Wednesday at 1:35 PM ET.

-He mashed two homers in his most recent game (going 3-for-5) in his most recent game against the Red Sox.
+He racked up two extra-base hits in his last appearance (3-for-4 with a double, a home run and two RBI) against the Red Sox.

 Bryan Reynolds Game Info & Props vs. the Red Sox